 From a historical point of view, communism isn’t a doctrine belonging to modern society.
 In fact, Karl Marx described the concept of primitive communism when he discussed hunter-gatherer societies.
-The idea of a society founded on social egalitarianism can be traced back to Ancient Greece and later to the Christian Church, which furthered reinforced the concept of shared property.
+The idea of a society founded on social egalitarianism can be traced back to Ancient Greece and later to the Christian Church, which further reinforced the concept of shared property.

-Modern communism, as we’ve come to known it, was born in 19th century Russia, when Karl Marx and Friedrich Engels further refined the meaning of the word and wrote the ideological body of communism in a pamphlet entitled The Communist Manifesto.
+Modern communism, as we’ve come to know it, was born in 19th century Russia, when Karl Marx and Friedrich Engels further refined the meaning of the word and wrote the ideological body of communism in a pamphlet entitled The Communist Manifesto.

 The story, which would shape modern history, began in 1917 when Lenin and the Bolshevik Party rose to power after seizing the window of opportunity created by the October Revolution.

-From that moment, Russia ceased to be a monarchy and became a country which mirrored the ideology of Marx, Engels, and Lenin.
+From that moment, Russia ceased to be a monarchy and became a country that mirrored the ideology of Marx, Engels, and Lenin.
 Although communism is not limited to Europe, the grasp and the struggle for dominance felt stronger than ever on this continent, as the Soviet bloc strived to gain the upper-hand in the fight against Democracy.